 Local Searches are currently being returned to the submitter within six working days of receipt.

-Search Fees from 1 April 2018 to 31 March 2019.
-Where applicable, VAT is charged at the standard rate of 20%
+Search fees from 1 April 2019.
+Where applicable, VAT is charged at the standard rate of 20%.

 Please make cheques payable to ‘North East Lincolnshire Council’.

 Applications by email will be accepted, please post payment on the same day.